DS4PS/cpp-523-fall-2019/index.md

 Students will demonstrate competency in understanding, producing and communicating results of their analyses through the following assignments:

-- Short (1-5 question) assessments associated with each lecture to ensure basic comprehension of key concepts and to help students and instructors track progress through the course.
+- Short (1-5 question) assessments associated with lectures to ensure basic comprehension of key concepts and to help students and instructors track progress through the course.
-- Weekly labs that provide opportunities to consolidate and apply material from the lectures.
+- Weekly labs that provide opportunities to consolidate and apply material from the lectures.
-- A final examination that tests mastery of the learning objectives above.
+- A final examination that tests mastery of the learning objectives above.

 Assigned work, including the course final exam, and the quality of active participation in the regular online discussion sessions that are a critical part of the course learning strategy are the tools the instructors will use to measure comprehension and skill; the student&#39;s course grade is a direct reflection of demonstrated performance.
 Students should take stated expectations seriously regarding preparation, conduct, and academic honesty in order to receive a grade reflective of outstanding performance.
 Students should be aware that merely completing assigned work in no way guarantees an outstanding grade in the course.
 To receive an outstanding course grade (using the grading scheme described below and the performance assessment approach noted above) all assigned work should completed on time with careful attention to assignment details.

 # III.
 Course Structure and Operations; Performance Expectations

 ## A. Format and Pedagogical Theory